LauraFigueroaGomez/CS6440-Team-Avengers/README.md

 ---

 ## 📖 Project Overview
-The **ImmuniFHIR Backend** is a FastAPI-based service designed to provide secure, standards-compliant APIs for managing immunization and patient data.
+The **ImmuniFHIR Backend** is a FastAPI-based service designed to provide APIs for managing immunization and patient data.
 It integrates with external **FHIR servers** to exchange healthcare information and uses **Supabase** for authentication and database management.

 ---